Killdeer Mountains

-The Killdeer Mountains are a mountain range in Dunn County, North Dakota, United States.
-It consists of two mesas, North Mountain and South Mountain.
-Much of the range formation was caused by wind, river and lake erosion.
+The Killdeer Mountains are two large flat-topped buttes in Dunn County, North Dakota, United States.
+They consist of North Mountain and South Mountain.
+The tops consist of Miocene age tuffaceous siltstones, sandstones and carbonates of the Arikaree Formation.
+Below, are outcrops of the Eocene sandstones and mudstones of the Chadron Formation, and the Golden Valley Formation.
+Much of their formation was caused by wind, river and lake erosion.

 The Killdeer Mountains cover a surface of 26 square kilometers (10 sq mi).
 The highest peak reaches 3281 ft, which is the highest point in the county.

-The range's name comes from the Native Americans, who used the area as a hunting ground for deer.
-The range was the scene of the Battle of Killdeer Mountain in 1864.
+The name comes from the Native Americans, who used the area as a hunting ground for deer.
+The butte was the scene of the Battle of Killdeer Mountain in 1864.

 Upland deciduous forest with aspen, oak, birch, ash and poplar covers much of the Killdeer Mountains.

 In 1906, reports of volcanic activity were coming from the mountains.
 However, no geological evidence has proven a confirmed volcano in the area.